 2 eggs, whisked

 optional to add handful of your choice finely chopped veggies and/or greens

 Directions: Simmer tomato sauce on stove in a wide pot or pan.
-More often than not my sauce comes from a jar (I’m so sorry to my Italian anscestors), I only buy ones that have basic organic sauce ingredients and low sodium.
+More often than not my sauce comes from a jar (I’m so sorry to my Italian ancestors), I only buy ones that have basic organic sauce ingredients (no citric acid or poor quality vegetable oils) and low sodium.
 Using clean hands, work the meatball mixture well and start making into meatballs (as large or small as you’d like), they will be sticky and kinda lose since they are GF, that’s OK.
 Gently place into sauce and continue to simmer, covered, flipping meatballs so that they’re cooked evenly through, about 20 minutes or so.
 Boil up some brown rice pasta as meatballs are simmering and toss it generously in grass fed butter before topping with sauce and meatballs.